This White House Meeting Was Every Awkward Dinner Party You've Ever Had

 At 08:16 Trump tells the press he knows "Nancy is in a situation where it's not easy for her to talk right now" which does not sit well with Pelosi.

-"Mr. President," she says, "please don’t characterize the strength that I bring to this meeting as leader of the House democrats who just won a big victory."
+"Mr. President," she says, "please don’t characterise the strength that I bring to this meeting as leader of the House democrats who just won a big victory."

 But the real hero of the meeting is Vice President Mike Pence who looks like he's praying for the Rapture to begin.